• Default

 • operates a mentoring programme in which more experienced members provide guidance to less experienced colleagues.

-• provides a membership database where members to find colleagues and make useful contacts.
+• provides a membership database where members can find colleagues and make useful contacts.

-• presents useful information and resources for starters in an online Library of files.
+• provides useful information and resources in our online Library of files.

-• maintains an active presence on Facebook (both public and private), LinkedIn (both public and private) and Twitter.
+• maintains an active presence on Facebook (both public and private), LinkedIn (both public and private) and X (formerly Twitter).

-• engages in advocacy and promotion of standards on behalf of language professionals in the Netherlands
+• engages in advocacy and the promotion of standards on behalf of language professionals in the Netherlands and Europe.

 • encourages communication between societies and institutions involved in language.